garden-rs/garden/doc/src/configuration.md

 The "environment" block defines variables that are stored in the environment.

-Environment variables are resolved in the same order as the garden variables: global scope, tree scope, and garden scope.
+Environment variables are resolved in the same order as garden variables: global scope, tree scope, and garden scope.
 This allows gardens to prepend/append variables after a tree, thus allowing for customization of behavior from the garden scope.

-Environment variables are resolved after garden variables.
-This allows the use of garden variables when defining environment variable values.

-Environment variable names can use garden `${variable}` syntax when defining both their name and values.

-Values in environment blocks prepend to the named environment variable.
+Values in environment blocks prepend to the environment variable by default.
+The `:` UNIX path separator is used when prepending and appending values.

 ```yaml
 trees: